 During Cognitive Behavioral Therapy (CBT) group sessions, therapists help clients understand the connections between thoughts, feelings and behaviors.
 Many times, problems such as anxiety and depression involve unhealthy thoughts that CBT can help alleviate and/or reduce the emotional impact these negative thoughts have on the person.

 Clients work in groups and in individual sessions with their primary therapist to develop processing skills and coping mechanisms that will reduce the symptoms and impact of their mental illness.
 The process often looks like this...

 In short, CBT is a "problem-focused" and "action-oriented" treatment model that aligns with HopeWay's mission of equipping clients with the tools they need to lead successful and fulfilling lives.

 What is DBT?

-DBT is a type of CBT that emphasizes finding balance, especially within interactions with others.
+Dialectical Behavioral Therapy (DBT) is a type of CBT that emphasizes finding balance, especially within interactions with others.
 Some people are prone to react in a more intense manner toward certain emotional situations (whether responding more quickly, experiencing a higher level of emotional stimulation, and/or taking a longer time to return to baseline levels).
 DBT is an approach to teach skills that help people cope with sudden, intense surges of emotion.
 The training areas are: